 segmentation, shape properties, orientation properties, grain selection, grain statistics

-Exercise 3 script , video
+Exercise 3 script , solution , filled script , video

 Lunch